Graphic Definition of Gnarly

 2. a) Cool (Good) b) Dangerous (Bad) Slang

 The word gnarly has evolved significantly over time, originally rooted in the world of surf culture.
 It started as a descriptor for the gnarled, twisted appearance of certain trees or the rugged, rough terrain that surfers would encounter.
 In this context, gnarly referred to something that was tough, difficult, or challenging, such as a particularly complicated wave.
-However, as surf culture began to influence mainstream language, gnarly took on a more slang-driven meaning, becoming a term used to describe something intense, remarkable, or extreme—often with a positive twist.
-It was no longer just about the difficult; it could also mean something impressive, awesome, or extraordinary, especially in the realm of experiences or things that pushed boundaries.
+However, as surf culture began to influence mainstream language, gnarly took on a more slang-driven meaning, becoming a term used to describe something intense, remarkable, or extreme-often with a positive twist.
+It was no longer just about the difficult; it could also mean something exciting, awe-inspiring, or impressive, especially in reference to experiences or things that pushed boundaries.

 Over time, gnarly continued to morph and spread into everyday language, especially in the 1980s, thanks to its prominence in pop culture.
-It became associated with a sense of coolness or admiration, particularly in the context of skateboarding, extreme sports, and youth subcultures.
-Today, while the word still holds some of its surf-related origins, it is widely used in a more general sense to express astonishment, approval, or even slight disbelief—especially when referring to something that stands out due to its intensity or shock value.
-Whether describing a crazy event, an impressive feat, or a challenging situation, gnarly has a versatile, energetic vibe that continues to resonate with both older generations familiar with its roots and younger people who’ve adopted it into their lexicon.
+It became associated with a sense of coolness or admiration, particularly in the context of skateboarding, snowboarding, and other extreme sports.
+Today, the word can still retain its original meaning of something rough or dangerous, but it can just as easily be used to express enthusiasm for something extraordinary or intense in a fun way.
+Whether describing a wild wave, an impressive feat, or a challenging situation, gnarly has a versatile, energetic vibe that continues to resonate with both older generations familiar with its roots and younger people who've adopted it into their lexicon.

 Gnarly waves crash hard,